punarinta/email-auth/README.md

 # EmailAuth
-A library to authenticate via an arbitrary email.
-Can be used in the projects where one doesn't need to keep a user entity in the database, but for which at the same time an authentication with service providers like Google is not enough.
+A library to authenticate via an arbitrary email or/and to discover IMAP settings by email address.
+Can be for example used in the projects where one doesn't need to keep a user entity in the database, but for which at the same time an authentication with service providers like Google is not enough.

 # Installation
 * Install Composer: https://getcomposer.org/download